What Is Kundalini Awakening?

-Imagine seeing the world with expansive vision.
-You have keen perception that combines innumerable perspectives at once.
+Imagine seeing the world with an expansive vision.
+You have a keen perception that combines innumerable perspectives at once.
 You understand your feelings perfectly.
 You also sense how others are interpreting the world, how others feel.
 Their judgments are clear to you.
 With adequate practice and guidance, this is some of the enlightenment that comes through Kundalini Awakening.
 Awaken the dormant energy within you.

-Exploring Kundalini Awakening through the Parable of Shiva And Shakti Kundalini is often described as a dormant serpent energy coiled up at the base of the spine.
+Exploring Kundalini Awakening through the Parable of Shiva And Shakti Kundalini is often described as dormant serpent energy coiled up at the base of the spine.
 Imagine a resting snake, coiled eight times, waiting to unleash its magnificent power at the base of a great mountain.
 She has within her infinite energy potentiating.
 She is the force of creation, resting, longing to rise up to be in union with consciousness at the heights of spiritual bliss.

 It is said that the serpent is Shakti, a goddess that is legendary for having created all that is.
 One of two protagonists in a sort of “big bang” origin story, inspired by her longing to be one with Lord Shiva, the other protagonist.

 Lord Shiva symbolizes consciousness and the unmovable power of the observer.
 He is said to have been meditating for thousands of years while Shakti danced for him.
 Her longing to be at one, dancing with her beloved provokes him to open one of his three eyes.
 She beckons for him to dance with her.
-He closes his eye and rests back in meditation for thousands more years, awaiting her absolute clarity that joining in harmonious union with him is her true desire.
+He closes his eye and rests back in meditation for thousands of more years, awaiting her absolute clarity that joining in harmonious union with him is her true desire.
 As her longing intensifies, she determines that she must dance with her Beloved Lord Shiva.
 At that, his three eyes open, they dance together, and all at once the universe unfolds into creation.
 All of nature is created as a result of their union.

-The witness is consciousness, unmoving and unchanging.
+The witness is consciousness, unmoving, and unchanging.
 Nature is all that dances, all that moves and changes in this world.
 The witness or seer within each of us is Shiva and the nature of all things around us and within us is Shakti.
 When Shiva and Shakti are separate, spiritual awakening cannot take place.
 That separate state is known as a duality.
 The very merging of Shiva and Shakti obliterates duality and opens the spiritual river of oneness through which Kundalini flows.

 According to Yogarupa Rod Stryker, “awakening to this vision of ourselves and the world we live in as ultimately nondual,” is the path to happiness and true spiritual awakening.
 The bliss state is not conditional.
-That means the ecstasy of a kundalini awakening does not depend that life play out in any specific way.
+That means the ecstasy of a kundalini awakening does not depend that life plays out in any specific way.
 It’s the type of sheer joy felt by Eckart Tolle as he describes his awakening in, The Power of Now.
 The unconditional bliss and oneness that a kundalini awakening produces can be experienced only from a state of Samadhi.
-Samadhi means to be at one with the all things, feeling no separateness or duality from anything in creation.
+Samadhi means to be at one with all things, feeling no separateness or duality from anything in creation.
 It is a state that yogis strive to realize after many years of mastery under a guru.
 It is exceedingly rare that anyone has sustained states of Samadhi without a deep well of daily practice and a guru or master teacher as a guide.

 According to Dr. David Frawley, Kundalini is the concentrated energy of awareness or attention.
 It is not an energy apart from consciousness, but rather the energy that manifests with consciousness when it becomes free from thought.”
 That is why a dedicated meditation practice can enable kundalini to flow, as the cessation of thoughts is a goal of certain forms of meditation on the path to oneness.

 Kara-Leah Grant explains, “When Kundalini awakens, a person may experience deeper empathy with others, and this empathy can almost become telepathic.
-There is greater sensitivity, higher energy levels, sometimes psychic abilities or deep knowing, ageing can appear to slow down, creativity and charisma can increase, as can internal peace and knowing.
+There is greater sensitivity, higher energy levels, sometimes psychic abilities or deep knowing, aging can appear to slow down, creativity and charisma can increase, as can internal peace and knowing.
 There is a sense of being part of All that Is.
 The greater mysteries of life are no longer mysteries.”

-A person that realizes spiritual enlightenment through a kundalini awakening may chose to work in the healing arts.
-They tend work in harmony with their true life’s calling, perhaps signaling a change of careers.
+A person that realizes spiritual enlightenment through a kundalini awakening may choose to work in the healing arts.
+They tend to work in harmony with their true life’s calling, perhaps signaling a change of careers.
 They may lose interest in material things while becoming more generous.
 They may speak less and chose words with deeper clarity and meaning.